-If you have any recommendations on things to see in Los Angeles, please write them in the comments below.
+If you have any recommendations on things to see in Mobile, please write them in the comments below.
 If you’ve missed any of the other Dream City Trip posts, click here.
-And subscribe to see more, we have a lot of cities left to cover, and hopefully vlogs of these amazing places some day.
+And subscribe to see more, we have a lot of cities left to cover, and hopefully travel diaries of these amazing places some day.
 If you enjoyed this post, consider sharing it on social media and becoming a supporter of TheGenFem, here.

 Thank you, and have a sparkly day!